 Unbelievers often take this reasoning one step further and ask, if God did not create life on earth, but it simply arose on its own, then surely elsewhere in the vast universe, life has arisen as well.
 After all, they say, there is nothing special about human beings; we are simply among the most highly evolved species on our planet.
 But what is to prevent us from thinking that life may have arisen elsewhere as well?
 There are so many planets, orbiting so many stars, in hundreds of billions of galaxies throughout the cosmos—surely, given all of this, we are not alone in the universe?
 The vastness of the universe, in the eyes of some, thus appears to simultaneously render the existence of God improbable, and the existence of life beyond the earth probable.

 How should we as Christians respond to this?
 The discussion so far has made a few assumptions which are worth making explicit.
 First, we have assumed that God's glory must be declared for human beings specifically.
 But why should this be the case?
 Much of the universe was completely inaccessible to human observation for most of history—the concept of another galaxy outside our own was not even grasped until the 20th century.
 Does this mean that the universe failed to declare God's glory to people like David, who never saw a single galaxy as we do today?
 Of course not.
 If God's goal was to create galaxies to show human beings the greatness of His power, then this was completely unnecessary for most of human history.
+Consider, too, that God has made other beings, such as angels.
+The angels would certainly be aware of the vastness of the universe.
+They give praise and glory to God, and His creativity is one thing for which they extol Him (Job 38:6–7; Psalm 148:1–2; Isaiah 6:3; Hebrews 1:6; Revelation 5:8–13).
 But what if this was not His only goal?
-What if God created the galaxies, not simply for the edification of mankind, but just because He likes making galaxies?
+What if God created the galaxies, not simply for the edification of mankind, or the praise of angels, but just because He likes making galaxies?